-Lowell Creek: Located in Seward, Lowell Creek is also a terminal fishery and can get crowded at times.
+Lowell Creek: Located in Seward, Lowell Creek is also a terminal fishery and river fishing in Seward can be crowded at times.
 However, there is easy road access.
 Parking may be a challenge.
+There is ample opportunity for shore fishing in Seward.
 King salmon can be caught here from mid June through July, with the peak of the run occurring in early July.
 Silver salmon can be caught from mid July through August.
 Fish the incoming tide.

 Spring Creek: Only 5 miles outside of Seward is Spring Creek.
 Fishing is not allowed in the creek, but fishing the beach at high tide can be very productive.
-From mid July through October a variety of fish can be caught here.
+From mid July through October a variety of fish can be caught in several Russian River fishing spots.
 Chum salmon are commonly caught in addition to silver salmon, sockeye, flounder and dolly varden.
 The salmon here can reach up to 25 pounds and it can be a challenge landing them on the beach.
 Be sure to have a net handy and a partner to help.
 A large spinner is an excellent way to fish this beach.

 Swanson River: Closer to Sterling/Soldotna is the Swanson River.
 The river is accessed on Swanson River Road, north of the Sterling Highway near Sterling.
-The river is about a 25 mile drive from the highway.
-This river has very good fishing for trout during the summer.
+The river is about a 25-mile drive from the highway.
+The Swanson River has very good Alaska fishing for trout during the summer.
 When fall arrives, silver salmon flood the river system.
 This is a very good place to catch some pan sized trout, however there are some larger trout in the river as well.
-Be careful of the mud here, as it is Alaska’s version of quicksand.
+Be careful of the mud when you are Swanson River fishing, as it is Alaska’s version of quicksand.
 The limit on trout here is 5 per person per day, with only 1 fish allowed over 22 inches, so carry a measuring device and check the regulations before fishing.
 There are many lakes along the Swanson River Road that have been stocked with trout and silver salmon or dolly varden.
 Most of these lakes are best fished from a boat or some type of float tube.

 Roque Lake: This little pond is stocked by Fish and Game on a periodic basis.
 It is located off the Sterling Highway 10 miles south of Soldotna and is next to the Decanter Inn.
 Salmon roe is a good bait at this location for pan sized trout, some up to 17 inches.
 Use a size 6 or 8 salmon egg hook and a split shot to fish the bottom.
 If you don’t catch fish, you can always walk up to the Decanter Inn for a bite to eat and something to drink.
 Say hi to Glenn.